scala-js/scala-js/README.md

 ## Compile and publish it locally (install)

 Scala.js uses [sbt](http://www.scala-sbt.org/) for its build process.
-In order to use it locally, you need to 1) package the Scala.js runtime, and
-2) publish the compiler, library and sbt plugin locally.
+In order to use it locally, you need to publish the compiler, library and sbt plugin locally.

 Don't worry, this is super-easy:

-    sbt> package-js
     sbt> publish-local

 ## Test the examples